 General knowledge and current affairs are very important subjects for scoring good marks in all SSC exams.
 Almost 60-80% questions are asked from these subjects under the GK section.
-GK sections of all SSC exams carry equal weight as other sections have.
-Therefore, preparation of GK section is very necessary.
-In this subject, you are not required to put extra efforts.
+GK sections of all SSC exams carry equal weightage as other sections do.
+Therefore, preparation of GK section is very important.
+In this section, you are not required to put extra efforts.
 If you know the answers, then you can easily attempt these questions without taking any extra time.
 The asked questions are very general in nature.
-With these questions, SSC wants to know, “Are you aware of the current/important events and facts?”
-In SSC exams, you will always find some questions based on the latest or important government schemes and the intent behind these questions is to confirm your basic knowledge on these schemes.
+With these questions, SSC wants to know, “Are you aware of the current important events and facts?”
+In the SSC exams, you will always find some questions based on the latest or important government schemes and the intent behind these questions is to confirm your basic knowledge on these schemes.

-In the following article, we will discuss about the various government schemes introduced by various ministries, which are very important from the exam’s point of view.
+In this article, we will discuss the various government schemes introduced by various ministries, which are very important from the exam’s point of view.
 Out of these schemes, you can easily find 2-4 questions in the SSC exams.
 Let us know about these schemes-

 Operation green was announced in the Union Budget 2018-19 with an allocation of Rs.
 500 crores.
 The idea behind this scheme is to double the income of farmers by the end of 2022.
 It focuses on the farmer’s production organizations, processing facilities, agri-logistics, and professional management.